DavidePrincipi/myterraform/ns-workspace/README.md

-# Personal Terraform NS8 cluster environment
+# Personal Terraform NethServer workspace

 1. Create a `davidep.auto.tfvars` file, like the following: